 The actions are arbitrary Caml expressions.
-They are evaluated in a context where the identifier lexbuf is bound to the current lexer buffer.
+They are evaluated in a context where the identifiers defined by using the as construct are bound to subparts of the matched string.
+Additionally, lexbuf is bound to the current lexer buffer.
 Some typical uses for lexbuf, in conjunction with the operations on lexer buffers provided by the Lexing standard library module, are listed below.